ParimalTank/-Summer-Internship-II/README.md

 Like ,

-i Develoap the functionality of the Uplaod , Mesh , Solve , Request
+- I Develoap the functionality of the Uplaod , Mesh , Solve , Request .
+- Also the Billing page of the Project.
+- Also implemented the Job Delete , Update , Download , Upload functionality.

 SS of the Project